Adding life to years

 Government of New Zealand New Zealand

-The Office for Seniors provides information to the public, the Government and other stakeholders about the issues and concerns of older people.
-We support the Minister for Seniors’ advocacy across key government portfolios, work with other central government agencies, local government and community organisations.
+The Office for Seniors in Aotearoa New Zealand provides information to the public, the Government, and other stakeholders about the issues and concerns of older people.
+We support the Minister for Seniors’ advocacy across key government portfolios, work with other central government agencies, local government, and community organisations.

-We want a country where older people lead valued, connected and fulfilling lives, as described in the national strategy for our ageing population, Better Later Life – He Oranga Kaumātua 2019 -2024 and the first Action Plan.
-We will work with communities to develop resources and processes that reflect New Zealand’s bi-cultural status.
+We want a country where older people lead valued, connected, and fulfilling lives, as described in the national strategy for our ageing population, Better Later Life – He Oranga Kaumātua 2019 -2024, and the second Action Plan.
+We will work with communities to develop resources and processes that reflect New Zealand’s multi-cultural status.

-We are building a national Age Friendly Aotearoa New Zealand Network to support cities and communities to become more age friendly, holding regular meetings to disseminate information, share best practice and learn from academics and experts on age friendly subjects.
-Approximately 50% of our city and district councils have joined representing over 72% of the older people (age 65+) in New Zealand.
+We are building a national Age-friendly Aotearoa New Zealand Network to support cities and communities to become more age-friendly, disseminate information, share best practice, and learn from academics and experts on age-friendly subjects.
+Over half of our city and district councils have joined the Age-friendly Network, representing approximately 80% of people aged 65+ years in New Zealand.

-In 2024 the Age friendly Cities and Communities Questionnaire (AFCCQ) was piloted and validated in Napier City.
-We have developed and validated a New Zealand version of the questionnaire W2408 0151 AFCCQ New Zealand_V2 (002).
+In 2024, the Age friendly Cities and Communities Questionnaire (AFCCQ) was piloted and validated in Napier City.
+We have developed and validated a New Zealand version of the questionnaire.
+Councils and communities that have recently run the AFCCQ have added open-ended comment boxes to the questionnaire to collect qualitative data.

 Read about our progress in our annual update reports: